burlachenkok/exploring-python3/python3-note.md

 import my_module as my
 ```

 To inspect the name defined in module `my` you should use the built-in function `dir()` e.g. in the following way `dir(my)`.
-It is used to find names that the module defines.
+It can be used to find names that the module defines.

 When you launch any Python scripts if all is OK in the Operating System(OS) and you have enough privileges inside the OS then the script will be launched and executed.
 However, it is important to mention that the `import` statement (by default) is executed only once per Python session.
 If you want to reload the module (e.g. because the source code has been changed and you don't want to relaunch the application) please consulate  [Module Reloading] (#module-reloading) section.